pedrovhb/quickdump/README.md

 Quickly store arbitrary Python objects in unique files.

-* Files are appended to, so no data is lost
 * Optionally generate unique file names based on current time/date, uid, or [ulid](https://github.com/mdomke/python-ulid)
 * Optionally create and use a `~/.quickdump` hidden directory in the home folder